RedisLabs/redislabs-docs/content/rs/security/access-control/configure-acl.md

 - Include commands and categories with the "+" prefix for commands or "+@" prefix for command categories.
 - Exclude commands and categories with the "-" prefix for commands or "-@" prefix for command categories.
 - Include keys or key patterns with the "~" prefix.
+- Allow access to pub/sub channels with the "&" prefix (only supported for databases with Redis version 6.2 and later).

 To define database access control, you can: